Spanish climber leaves cave after 500 days in isolation

 Blinking and smiling as she embraced well-wishers, Flamini's first words including asking who would be paying for a celebratory round of beers.

 In brief comments to journalists, Flamini described the experience of being cut off from the world as “excellent, unbeatable.”
-She then asked to be excused as she needed a shower, not having had one in more than 16 months.
+She then asked to be excused as she needed her first shower in more than 16 months.

 In 1987, Italian Maurizio Montalbini set a world record by spending 210 days in a cave.
 Internet searches shows reports of a Serb who spent more than 460 days underground in 2016.